Registration and coffee

 (Stream B - Focus on Latin America) Panel: Focus on LatAm Chapter 11 bankruptcies

-(Stream A - Market Dislocations) Panel: Risk management tools for distressed investors
+(Stream A - Market Dislocations) Panel: The evolution of the Texas two-step

 (Stream B - Focus on Latin America) Panel: Distressed country focus - Mexico